Consensas/consensas-ansible/README.md

 If the IP addresses change, you will have to edit `$HOME/.ssh/known_hosts` and delete the old IP addresses first.

+If you're not familiar with AWS, just be aware every host has two IP address: one for its Virtual Private Cloud (VPC) inside AWS, and the other is public for the world to see.

+If you get long hangs and then failures, likely the issue is something is being blocked because of your security rules.

 #### Set up local inventory